Indonesian navy detects object during search for missing submarine

 Answering questions on the submarine's condition before participating in the war simulation, Margono said the KRI Nanggala-402 and all of its crew are well prepared.
 It last docked for maintenance in 2020 in Surabaya, a port city on the island of Java, he said.

-The military suspects that an oil spill seen in aerial surveillance near the dive point on Wednesday came from the craft.
+The military suspects an oil spill seen in aerial surveillance near the dive point on Wednesday came from the craft.
 Margono said the Navy also found one object at the depth of 50 to 100 meters (approximately 164 to 28 feet) that was magnetic, meaning it likely came from the submarine.

 Margono said there are two possibilities to explain the oil spill spotted on the surface: the submarine tank could be leaking because it dove too deep, or the submarine released fluid on board in an attempt to rise to the surface.

 Indonesian Navy spokesman First Adm.
-Julius Widjojono said that the submarine has the capability to dive up to 500 meters (approximately 1,640 feet) below sea level, but authorities estimate it went 100 meters to 200 meters deeper than that.
+Julius Widjojono said the submarine has the capability to dive up to 500 meters (approximately 1,640 feet) below sea level, but authorities estimate it went 100 meters to 200 meters deeper than that.